telling, relating, narrative, story

 We will examine ways that authors and filmmakers from a variety of ethnic backgrounds have employed narrative as a form of cultural and artistic expression.
 The course will survey modes of storytelling as expressed in a variety of media and across multiple cultural traditions.

-Media & Society (JMA 240C), Dr. Giselle Auger, Journalism & Media Arts
+Media & Society (JMA 240C), Robert Healy, Journalism & Media Arts

 Explores the social impact of mass communication through considerations of the (1) functions and uses of all forms of mass communication; (2) socio-political and cultural context of media institutions, delivery systems, technology and diffusion; (3) influence of media content on social constructions of reality; and (4) major theories and research through which we attempt to understand this impact.